 A Nightmare on Elm Street 4: The Dream Master

 While Dream Warriors may be the most beloved, Dream Master is the most financially successful movie in the Elm Street franchise and is the film that turned Freddy into a massive pop culture icon.
 For some, it’s the start of a decline into a more cartoony version of Freddy, but that’s a Catch 22, because it’s that overexposure that led so many of us to discover Freddy in the first place.

 Friday the 13th Part 2

-Released only a year after the original, Friday the 13th Part 2 is something that most of the creators thought would be a terrible idea.
+Released only a year after the original, Friday the 13th Part 2 is a sequel that most of the creators thought would be a terrible idea.
 The killer was dead and there was no way to go.
-Nobody wanted to see Jason take over the mantle as the killer, but he did, and a legendary icon was created.
+Nobody wanted to see Jason take over the mantle as the killer, but he did, and an icon was created.
 As a sequel, Part 2 is an improvement on the already good original in nearly every way.
-It’s scarier, it’s got a great atmosphere, and Jason is genuinely creepy in this first go-round.
+It’s scarier.
+It’s got a great atmosphere, and Jason is genuinely creepy in his first real go-round.

 Hellbound: Hellraiser II

 New World had such faith in Hellraiser during production that the whole cast and crew knew they were going to do a sequel before they even wrapped production.
-While fans have started turning on the movie in the last year or so, Hellraiser II has long been regarded as one of the best horror sequels of all time.
-And for good reason, too.
+And Hellraiser II has long been regarded as one of the best horror sequels of all time.
+For good reason, too.
 It’s expands the mythology exponentially, focuses on characters we truly care about and adheres to everything that made the origjnal great while being its own bizarre, surrealist beast.